markfinger/python-react/examples/frontend-rendering-with-webpack/README.md

 npm install
 ```
 ### Usage in development
-Extending the explanation in the [README](https://github.com/markfinger/python-react/blob/master/README.md#usage-in-development) section of the repo, restarting the render server everytime a change is made in the `.jsx` files, can be avoided by running:
+Extending the explanation in the [README](https://github.com/markfinger/python-react/blob/master/README.md#usage-in-development) section of the repo, restarting the render server everytime a change is made in the `.jsx` files can be avoided, by running:
 ```
 npm run watch
 ```